jcantosz/action-package-stats/README.md

 ## GitHub Actions Integration

-This script can be used in GitHub Actions workflows as a composite action.
-It sets the `package-stats` output that can be used by other steps in your workflow.
+This script can be used in GitHub Actions workflows as a GitHub Action.
+It sets the `packageStats` output that can be used by other steps in your workflow.

 Example workflow using Personal Access Token: